Water and COVID-19 Pandemic: A Literature Review

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: This literature review analytically discovers how the complex dynamic between Water and the extraordinary challenges caused by the COVID-19 epidemic is associated the critical synthesis and Evaluation of the selected papers reveals a diverse set of techniques and results, contributing to the research knowledge of the complex interplay between the pandemic and water parameters.
-Ranging from different studies on the topic, the review comes up with a critical analysis of 15 water demand articles that deal in varied areas, covering water resilience in the United Kingdom and Ireland, water resource disruptions in India, and so on.
-What is more is that the analysis of varying results and methods leads to the highlight of common patterns and differences, which lays out the general direction of research on such a significant subject.
-By looking for common issues in different editions, the subject matter of the uncertainty involved becomes precise and complicated.
+Abstract: This literature review provides an analytical examination of the complex dynamic between Water and the extraordinary challenges posed by the COVID-19 pandemic.
+The critical synthesis and Evaluation of the selected papers reveal a diverse set of techniques and results, contributing to the research knowledge of the complex interplay between the pandemic and water parameters.
+Drawing on various studies on the topic, the review presents a critical analysis of 15 articles on water demand that span different areas, including water resilience in the United Kingdom and Ireland, water resource disruptions in India, and other relevant contexts.
+Moreover, the analysis of varying results and methods highlights common patterns and differences, which outlines the general direction of research on such a significant subject.
+By examining common issues across different editions, the subject matter of the uncertainty involved becomes more precise and complicated.
 The results highlight that the pandemic has affected multiple facets of Water globally.
 Each study offers a distinct perspective, from modeling in Saudi Arabia to researching water quality in Hawai’i during lockdowns.
-While “Water Sector Resilience in the United Kingdom and Ireland: The COVID-19 Challenge” focuses on adaptation strategies, “Changes in Water Use and wastewater generation influenced by the COVID-19 pandemic: A Case Study of China” looks at Regional Variations.
-The concluding section describes outcomes and suggestions for the broader perception of water associations with the pandemic.
+While “Water Sector Resilience in the United Kingdom and Ireland: The COVID-19 Challenge” focuses on adaptation strategies, “Changes in Water Use and wastewater generation influenced by the COVID-19 pandemic: A Case Study of China” examines regional variations.
+The concluding section describes the outcomes and offers suggestions for a broader understanding of the relationship between water and the pandemic.

 Keywords: COVID-19, Water, Pandemic, Complex Dynamic